 5110 "File 'file_name' is on a network device not supported for database

-SQL Server 7.0, SQL Server 2000, and SQL Server 2005 logging and data storage algorithms extend data reliability
+Description of logging and data storage algorithms that extend data reliability in SQL Server

 Microsoft does not support SQL Server networked database files on NAS or networked storage servers that do not meet these write-through and write-order requirements.